-If you are recovering from substance abuse, the most important type of therapy you will receive will be in the context of the 12-step program.
+If you are recovering from substance abuse, the most important type of therapy you will receive will be in the context of traditional recovery programs.
 You may think this involves only meetings and sessions where you talk with a therapist or with peers in a support group.
 However, treatment for substance abuse also incorporates a number of other therapies, including art therapy.

 How long has art therapy been around?

 In the early 20th century, psychologists began to realize that what you draw can say more about you than what you say.
 They began to analyze pictures created by children in different developmental stages and started to catalog certain traits.
 By the middle of last century, art therapy was used in one-on-one therapy sessions, and by the end of the century, art therapy was being used in everything from group therapy to professional trainings.

 Call Us At: (866) 339-3544

 Much like other methods of therapy, art therapy can help you to examine your feelings and behaviors.
 Unlike other methods of therapy, however, you will use techniques such as drawing, painting, and sculpting to gain insight into your substance abuse.